Thursday, November 21, 2024

 WiF 6 802.11AX

-As far as models in 2D goes or 3D models that do not have moving parts there’s almost no need for dedicted graphics and you don’t even need to get a very high performance and recent CPU.
+As far as models in 2D goes or small 3D models that do not have moving parts there’s no need for dedicated graphics and you don’t even need to a high performance CPU.

-As long as your CPU is not obsolete, there should be no lag with AutoCAD when you viewport, draw or doing anything.
-SImple quick renders may take more time but that’s about the only downside.
-For a list of acceptable CPUs check the section on CPU near the end of this post.
+As long as your CPU is not obsolete, there should be no lag with AutoCAD when you viewport, draw or model.
+SImple quick renders may take more time but that’s the only downside.
+For a list of acceptable CPUs check the section after these reviews where I go over all CPUs (those in red/orange are acceptable). .

-This laptop is about 390 dollars which may be a bit too cheap for you.
-If you have a higher budget and don’t mind spending a bit more, you want to choose a laptop with either of the following (or a combination of all):
+This laptop is about 390 dollars which is def cheap if you are an working engineer.
+If you have a higher budget (and still working with 2D plans or small 3D models) and don’t mind spending a bit more, you want to choose a laptop with either of the following (or a combination of all):

 Acer Aspire 5